Home / Blog /

 It's important to seek the guidance of your doctor or an accredited practising dietitian to provide you with a tailored menopause diet plan that suits you.
 The following five foods are some of our favourites to include, amongst lots of fresh fruits and vegetables and lean proteins.
 Keep in mind that more research is needed in this specific area.

-Sweet potato
+1. Sweet potato

 Additionally, sweet potatoes have a low glycaemic index.
-This means they release sugar into the bloodstream slowly, avoiding spikes in blood glucose levels – an important factor considering the potential changes in insulin sensitivity during menopause.
+This means they release sugar into the bloodstream slowly, avoiding spikes in blood glucose levels—an important factor considering the potential changes in insulin sensitivity during menopause.

-Fennel
+2. Fennel

+Fennel is a phytoestrogenic vegetable that may help balance hormones and reduce menopause symptoms.
 Importantly, fennel is considered a phytoestrogenic food.
 Research suggests that it may help with menopausal symptoms like hot flashes and sleep disturbances.

-Sage
+3. Sage

 Sage is a powerful herb with potential benefits for menopause.
 Studies have indicated that sage can help reduce the frequency and intensity of hot flashes, one of the most common menopause symptoms.